GRAPHIC-Take Five: G7 - deep in the Woods?

 Wall Street banks, including JP Morgan, will release results in coming days.
 In Europe, the region’s most valuable technology company, SAP, Swiss drug maker Novartis and semiconductor company ASML are due to report.

--Wall Street looks to earnings after strongest June in decades -Make or break: second-quarter results will test Europe’s confidence -BASF shares tumble after chemicals giant slashes outlook 4/AND IT WAS ALL GOING SO WELL....
-Just when you thought there may be a glimmer of hope on world trade as talks between Beijing and Washington resume, raising the possibility that the world’s top two economies could clinch a deal, the tariff heat switches to Europe.
+-Wall Street looks to earnings after strongest June in decades -Make or break: second-quarter results will test Europe’s confidence -BASF shares tumble after chemicals giant slashes outlook 4/ AND IT WAS ALL GOING SO WELL....
+Just when you thought there might be a glimmer of hope on world trade as talks between Beijing and Washington resume, raising the possibility that the world’s top two economies could clinch a deal, the tariff heat switches to Europe.

 On Thursday, French lawmakers approved a tax on big tech companies, potentially opening up a new front in a trade row between Washington and the European Union.
 U.S. President Donald Trump has ordered an investigation into the French tech tax plans, a probe that could lead to the U.S. imposing new tariffs or other trade restrictions.

-Meanwhile U.S. Trade Rep Robert Lighthizer and Treasury Secretary Mnuchin are Beijing bound in the very near future.
+Meanwhile, U.S. Trade Rep Robert Lighthizer and Treasury Secretary Mnuchin are Beijing bound soon.

 Markets worried over the impact of trade wars on the health of the global economy will be watching closely for progress and deterioration on all those trade war fronts in days to come.